jorgeraspberrypi/Pi-In-the-Sky/Planning.md

 This is the link for our rough sketch of our pi stomp rocket: ![Picture](planning.png)  ![Picutre](PIS.png) ![Picture](rocket.png)

 # Materials
-1. PVC pipes (2 pipes and a connector)
+1. PVC pipes (2 pipes, a connector, and a three way to connect the bottles)
-2. 2 liter bottle
+2. 2 1 liter bottles
 3. acrylic
 4. Raspberry pi
 5. accelerometer
-6. battery
+6. Lithium battery
+7. 3D printing material
+8. 500C Power Boost
+9. Blue LED
+10. Resistor

 # Timeline
 3/25-4/5: Design the rocket in solidworks